-Cig-a-likes tend to be seen as the most basic and novice of all e-cigarettes.
-Hence its name, it looks like a real cigarette and last for around 50 puffs.
-A lot of vapers started on these, especially a few years ago, but now they’re seen as costly considering their longevity.
+Cig-a-likes tend to be seen as the most basic of all e cigarettes.
+Hence its name, it looks like a real cigarette and lasts for around 50 puffs.
+A lot of vapers used to start with these, but they are now seen as costly considering their longevity.

-Cig-a-likes aren’t necessarily ‘starter kits’, though, they do act as a sort of introduction into what makes up the concept of the electric cigarette.
-Some of the more popular brands of cig-a-likes include Gamucci, E-Shisha, and the popular Innokin AIO starter kits.
+Cig-a-likes aren’t necessarily considered to be ‘starter kits’, but they do act as a good introduction to the concept of electronic cigarettes.
+Some of the more popular brands of cig-a-likes include: Gamucci, E-Shisha, Innokin AIO starter kits.

-The main advantages with these e-cigarettes is that they’re perfect for beginners.
-Their small and compact design means that they can be easily navigated by less experienced users, they also usually come with pre-filled e-liquid cartridges.
+This type of e cigarette is perfect for beginners.
+Their small and compact design means that they are easy to use for anyone new to vaping, and they also usually come with pre-filled e liquid cartridges which cuts out any potential complications for beginners.
 I think the main reason why cig-a-likes are still selling reasonably well is because they look so much like real cigarettes, which has a positive psychological effect on people who are trying to quit smoking.

 Advantages: Great for beginners, easy to use, good lifespan.

 Disadvantages: Lack of customisation, battery-life can be sub-par, limited function.

 To enter the world of vaping properly, we advise that you take a look at some of the vape starter kits on the market.
 E cig starter kits are a fantastic way for new users to test the waters before opting some of the more expensive e cigarette options.
 Although many may look different from cig-a-likes, they are actually very simple to use.
 To get to grips with how to use your e cigarette, take a look at our guide.